ajcrabill/esb-com/board-member-newsletter/index.md

 </style>

 <h4>Want Weekly Answers To Tough School Board Questions?</h4>
 <h5>Join the nationwide conversation about how school board members can help improve student outcomes by subscribing to, "<strong>The Effective School Board Member</strong>" newsletter.
-Sign up now to submit questions you'd like to see answered!</h5>
+Sign up now to submit questions you'd like to see answered!<br/><br/>
+Each newsletter will provide 3-5 articles -- such as analysis of a recent news stories, analysis of recent research, and answers to questions submitted by readers -- as well as other tools, resources and recognitions.</h5>

 <section class="pricing-section">